w-dee/dotmatrix_64x48_fw_5.0/README.md

 The official site: https://platformio.org/

-You will find a bunch of sites that help you to install.
+You will find a bunch of sites that help you to install the PlatformIO.

 Optionally you can install PlatformIO as an extension of VS Code.